Is Dental Insurance a Scam?

 And maybe you wish you had insurance, but know you can’t afford it.
 Whatever the case, you might be surprised to know that dental insurance isn’t all it’s cracked up to be.
 Here are some reasons you may want to consider not signing on the dotted line.

-According to DentalInsurance.com, the average cost of a dental cleaning is $82 for an adult and $61 for a child.
+According to Newmouth.com, the average cost of a dental cleaning without dental insurance is $119 for an adult and $94 for a child.
 The average cost of dental insurance, on the other hand, is $360/year ($30/month) per person.
+Most dental plans have a maximum annual benefit or coverage limit which is usually between $1,000 and $2,000.
 In a typical year, you will use your dental insurance for two cleanings.
-So, while you paid about $360 for your insurance that year, you’ll only end up using it for $164 worth of procedures.
+So, while you paid about $360 for your insurance that year, you’ll only end up using it for $238 worth of treatments (two cleaning for an adult).

 Dental crowns, root canals, wisdom teeth surgery, and dentures all fall into this category.
 And, since your primary health coverage protects you from the big scary health emergencies, it’s understandable that you’d expect your dental insurance to help with these emergencies as well.
-The problem is, it doesn’t cover these things.
+The problem is, it usually doesn’t cover these unexpected emergencies.
 Or rather, it doesn’t cover them very well.

 For larger expenses (like dental crowns and root canals), dental insurance covers only a portion of the cost and you are responsible for the remaining called co-insurance.
 The average cost of a dental crown in the U.S. is around $1250.
 Thus, if you need extensive treatment, you will likely exhaust your dental coverage quickly and end up paying out of pocket for most of your care.
 That is on top of paying premiums and the coinsurance.